Motorist Claims Involving Underinsured (minimal insurance)

-What if the person who caused the car accident doesn’t have enough insurance to fully compensate me, or what if they have no insurance at all?
+What if the person who caused the accident doesn’t have enough insurance to fully compensate me?
+What if they have no insurance at all?

 An underinsured (UIM) motorist policy comes into play when the value of the injured person’s liability claim (also called an “auto negligence claim“) exceeds the amount of the at-fault (negligent) driver’s insurance policy.

 For example, say your car accident claim has a value of $50,000, but the person that caused the crash only has $30,000 in insurance coverage.
 If you have an underinsured motorist policy, you would collect $30,000 from the at-fault driver’s insurer and then proceed against your own insurance company, through your own underinsured policy, for the remaining $20,000.

 An uninsured (UM) motorist policy applies when the negligent driver has no insurance at all.
 In Michigan, more than 20% of all drivers are operating their vehicles without the required no-fault insurance, meaning that motorists have a 1 in 5 chance of being in a car accident with a person without any insurance.
 For example, uninsured motorist coverage would apply if you’re ever in a hit-and-run car crash.

 Uninsured and underinsured policies can be purchased, usually at a minimal cost.
 They typically cover drivers, their families and their passengers.

 Be Cautious: Special Conditions May Apply